 Access to private property will be permitted with the use of driveway curb cuts.
 The access points with the street will be the minimum necessary to provide access while not inhibiting the safe circulation and carrying capacity of the street.
-Driveways will meet all applicable ADA guidelines.
+Driveways will follow the Public Right-of-Way Accessibility Guidelines (PROWAG).